 - 237 Random numbers are often used by the Security IC Embedded Software to generate cryptographic keys for internal use.
 Therefore, the TOE must prevent the unauthorised disclosure of random numbers.
 Other security functional requirements which prevent inherent leakage attacks, probing and forced leakage attacks ensure the confidentiality of the random numbers provided by the TOE. - 238 Depending on the functionality of specific TOEs the Security IC Embedded Software will have to support the objective by providing runtime-tests of the random number generator.
 Together, these requirements allow the TOE to provide cryptographically good random numbers and to ensure that no information about the produced random numbers is available to an attacker. - 239 It was chosen to define FCS_RNG.1 explicitly, because Part 2 of the Common Criteria does not contain generic security functional requirements for Random Number generation.
 (Note, that there are security functional requirements in Part 2 of the Common Criteria, which refer to random numbers.
-However, they define requirements only for the authentication context, which is only one of the possible applications of random numbers.) - 240 The security objective "Capability and availability of the Loader (O.Cap_Avail_Loader) is directly covered by the SFR FMT_LIM.1/Loader and FMT_LIM.2/Loader. - 241 The security objective Access control and authenticity for the Loader (O.Ctrl_Auth_Loader) is covered by the SFR as follows: - 242 The SFR FDP_ACC.1/Loader defines the subjects, objects and operations of the Loader SFP enforced by the SFR FTP_TRP.1, FDP_UIT.1 and FDP_ACF.1/Loader. - 243 The SFR FTP_TRP.1 requires the TSF to establish a trusted path with assured identification of its end points and protection of the communicated data from modification. - 244 The SFR FDP_UIT.1 requires the TSF to verify the integrity of the received user data. - 245 The SFR FDP_ACF.1/Loader requires the TSF to implement access control for the Loader functionality. - 246 The FCS_COP.1/TDES meets the security objective "Cryptographic service Triple-DES (O.TDES)". - 247 The FCS_COP.1/AES meets the security objective "Cryptographic service AES (O.AES)". - 248 The security functional requirement(s) "Cryptographic operation (FCS_COP.1/RSA,FCS_COP.1/ECDSA,ECDH)" exactly requires those functions to be implemented which are demanded by O.RSA or O.ECC.
+However, they define requirements only for the authentication context, which is only one of the possible applications of random numbers.) - 240 The security objective "Capability and availability of the Loader (O.Cap_Avail_Loader) is directly covered by the SFR FMT_LIM.1/Loader and FMT_LIM.2/Loader. - 241 The security objective Access control and authenticity for the Loader (O.Ctrl_Auth_Loader) is covered by the SFR as follows: - 242 The SFR FDP_ACC.1/Loader defines the subjects, objects and operations of the Loader SFP enforced by the SFR FTP_ITC.1, FDP_UCT.1, FDP_UIT.1 and FDP_ACF.1/Loader. - 243 The SFR FTP_ITC.1 requires the TSF to establish a trusted channel with assured identification of its end points and protection of the channel data from modification or disclosure. - 244 The SFR FDP_UCT.1 requires the TSF to receive data protected from unauthorised disclosure. - 245 The SFR FDP_UIT.1 requires the TSF to verify the integrity of the received user data. - 246 The SFR FDP_ACF.1/Loader requires the TSF to implement access control for the Loader functionality. - 247 The FCS_COP.1/TDES meets the security objective "Cryptographic service Triple-DES (O.TDES)". - 248 The FCS_COP.1/AES meets the security objective "Cryptographic service AES (O.AES)". - 249 The security functional requirement(s) "Cryptographic operation (FCS_COP.1/RSA,FCS_COP.1/ECDSA,ECDH)" exactly requires those functions to be implemented which are demanded by O.RSA or O.ECC.
 FCS_CKM.1 supports the generation of keys needed for this cryptographic operations(optional).
-Therefore, FCS_COP.1/RSA, FCS_COP.1/ECDSA, FCS_COP.1/ECDH, FCS_CKM.1/RSA and FCS_CKM.1/ ECDSA are suitable to meet the security objective. - 249 The FCS_COP.1/SHA meet the security objective "Cryptographic service SHA (O.SHA)". - 250 The security objective "Authentication to external entities (O.Authentication) is directly covered by the SFR FIA_API.1.. - 251 The justification related to the security objective "Area based Memory Access Control (O.Mem-Access)" is as follows: - 252 The security functional requirement "Subset access control (FDP_ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control, which is a requirement from O.Mem-Access.
+Therefore, FCS_COP.1/RSA, FCS_COP.1/ECDSA, FCS_COP.1/ECDH, FCS_CKM.1/RSA and FCS_CKM.1/ ECDSA are suitable to meet the security objective. - 250 The FCS_COP.1/SHA meet the security objective "Cryptographic service SHA (O.SHA)". - 251 The security objective "Authentication to external entities (O.Authentication) is directly covered by the SFR FIA_API.1. - 252 The justification related to the security objective "Area based Memory Access Control (O.Mem-Access)" is as follows: - 253 The security functional requirement "Subset access control (FDP_ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control, which is a requirement from O.Mem-Access.
 Therefore, FDP_ACC.1 with its SFP is suitable to meet the security objective.